Data-Visualization-Intro/1-Class-intro/readme.md

 ## Zoom Tips

+- Do not run Zoom in full screen mode.
+It will hinder your ability to switch apps
 - Press the spacebar if muted to temporarily enable the microphone
 - If possible, leave your camera on
 - Use a second screen by dialing into Zoom on another device or use a larger monitor